HAKORADev/VODER/Guide.md

 It's automation, not artificial conversation intelligence.

+**Dialogue is Now Available in CLI:**

+Earlier versions of VODER restricted dialogue creation to the GUI. **This is no longer the case.** As of the latest update, dialogue mode is fully supported in **both GUI and CLI**, including one‑liner commands and interactive CLI input.
+All references to "dialogue is GUI‑only" in older documentation are outdated.

 ### How It Works

 The dialogue processing pipeline follows these stages:

 1. **Parse Script**: Extract dialogue items with sequence number, character name, and text
-2. **Parse Voice Prompts**: Build character-to-audio-file-number mapping
+2. **Parse Voice Prompts**: Build character‑to‑audio‑reference mapping
 3. **Validate**: Ensure every character has a voice reference
 4. **Temporary Files**: Create temporary directory for segment audio files
 5. **Iterate Lines**: For each dialogue line: